 10.7 Signage Hardware/Changeable Information Displays

-The Parties’ responsibilities for signage hardware and changeable information displays are outlined in Exhibit J, Signage Hardware/Changeable Information Matrix.
-Consistent with that Exhibit, the County will install and maintain the changeable information such as system maps, area maps, and ticket vending machine information produced by Sound Transit for inclusion in the Link station display cabinets.
+The Parties’ responsibilities for signage hardware and changeable information displays are outlined in Exhibit J. Consistent with that Exhibit, the County will install and maintain the changeable information such as system maps, area maps, and ticket vending machine information produced by Sound Transit for inclusion in the Link station display cabinets.
 The County will produce and install rider alerts, schedules, and related bus information at Link stations and adjacent bus stops.
 The County will update Sound Transit-produced customer information in the interior and exterior of the Link vehicles.

 10.8 Surveys